clarecodess/clarecodess/README.md

 Hello!
-I’m Clare and my journey into tech began at Moringa School.
-I learned Full Stack Development after several enriching years in project management.
+I’m Clare, a fullstack developer based in Nairobi, Kenya.
+I currently work at Skincerely Glow, building wellness experiences on mobile and web.

-On the frontend, I'm probably building with JavaScript.
-On the backend, it's probably Python.
+Beyond coding, I manage the <a href=https://kuvaafrica.org/>Kuva Africa</a> community where I empower other African women with resources in tech, business, leadership and wellness.

-Beyond coding, you’ll find me managing the <a href=https://kuvaafrica.org/>Kuva Africa</a> community where I empower other African women with resources in tech, business, leadership and wellness.
+Before that I was a project manager and content creator for 5 years.